Biobix/proteoformer/README.md

 ##### TIS calling <a name="tis_calling"></a>

-First step of this method determines the translation initiation sites based on the initiation profile (HARR/LTM).
+The first step of this method determines the translation initiation sites based on the initiation profile (HARR/LTM).
+Only (near-)cognate start codons are considered as a possible translation initiation site (TIS).
+This means that a codon can only differ in one base from the canonical 'ATG' start codon to be considered as a possible TIS.
+Furthermore, a local max in the initiation profile counts needs to be observable in the inputted `local_max` range.
+The TIS peak needs also to contain more counts than the `min_count` parameter for its annotation class to be called and the R<sub>LTM</sub>-R<sub>CHX</sub>
+value needs to be above the threshold set for its annotation class.

 An example of how to run this tool: